 “She only means to please them”.
 That’s the key line for me.
 A man’s ultimate goal is to achieve pleasure.
 A woman’s ultimate goal is to give pleasure.
 It’s hardwired into our brains and our psyches and our genitalia.
 But “Her heart is full and hollow like a cactus tree”.
 Who knows if a cactus tree really is full and hollow?
 Go ask a botanist, but who cares?
 Joni knows, and that’s all that matters.

 Two years later, in this stunning performance on the BBC, there is no catch in her voice.
 But the melody is so melancholy.
 So what’s the point?
 My gut tells me that she’s undercutting the validity of the narrator’s point of view, that we aren’t meant to buy into it without reservation, that there’s an implicit self-criticism, the speaker towards her life, Joni toward her song, the listener towards the work of art.
 That she’s too busy being free.
 Joni’s a consummate enough artist to work on that level of complexity.
 But that’s certainly arguable here.
 Indeed, 54 years later, I continue to debate it with myself.

 And this is just the first album.
 “And you know there may be more.”
 Well, there were, another seven or so masterpieces.
 And her relationships deepened, and she got her very large heart broken.
 Over and over.
 And in her magnanimous femininity, she invites us in to partake of it all.
 She brings us to her senses.
 Thanks, Joni.

-If you enjoyed this post, you may also like:141: Joni Mitchell, ‘I Don’t Know Where I Stand’
+If you enjoyed this post, you may also like:260: David Crosby/Joni Mitchell, ‘Yvette in English’

 There’s a man who’s been out sailing